Company culture – finding the right fit for you

 Following on from your training at our Academy (which is free – in fact you get paid while you train), you’ll get an ongoing learning program to help you keep developing your skills.
 We award performance-related pay-rises after 6, 12 and 18 months to recognize your hard work.
 You’ll also have access to mthree events and socials such as our yearly Alumni event, bringing together Alumni from all disciplines to celebrate in style!

 Want to find out more about what the culture is like at mthree?
 We’re excited to hear from you.
-Learn more about your journey on our graduate program and apply to mthree today!
+Learn more about your journey on our graduate programme and apply to mthree today!

 Saffron Wildbore is a Senior Marketing Executive at mthree.
 She has worked in marketing, specialising in creating content for over 4 years.
 Saffron focuses on writing tips for graduates, Alumni interviews and more!